zenml-io/zenml/docs/book/introduction/why-zenml.md

 ## What is so special about ZenML?

-While there are other workflow orchestration tools, ZenML is built because we wanted the following:
+While there are other workflow orchestration tools, ZenML is built :

 * We wanted a tool that is **flexible**: Simple Python functions can be converted into a workflow step.
 * We wanted a tool that is **simple:** You can run it locally and with a few commands can get it running on the